Key Takeaways

 Once you have your complete unit economics, you have a clear threshold.
 You know exactly what margin you are working with.
 And you know exactly what has to hold true for that margin to survive.

 This connects directly to kill criteria.
-If cost of customer acquisition rises because competition increases or your ads underperform, your $3.45 margin disappears.
-If return rate exceeds what you modeled (5% becomes 12%), your margin disappears.
+If cost of customer acquisition rises because competition increases or your ads underperform, your $3.09 margin disappears.
+If return rate exceeds what you modeled (5% becomes 12%), you cross your category benchmark and start paying processing fees on top of everything else, and the margin disappears.
 If conversion rate drops and you cannot bring acquisition cost down, the product does not work.

 I kept pouring money into a product for three months hoping the ads would turn around.
 They did not.
 If I had modeled the true all-in cost from day one and set clear kill criteria, I would have killed it in month one.
 That experience is exactly why the Two-Phase Budget Framework exists.